 2025 Virtual Forum

-This Virtual Forum will explore how alternative justice practices can enhance prevention, practices, and responses within the gender-based violence (GBV) movement and sector.
-Forum speakers include community and organizational leaders, practitioners, researchers, and advocates working across sectors to end violence, ensure accountability and build safer, more equitable communities.
+This Learning Network Virtual Forum explored how alternative justice practices can enhance prevention, practices, and responses within the gender-based violence (GBV) movement and sector.
+Forum speakers included community and organizational leaders, practitioners, researchers, and advocates working across sectors to end violence, ensure accountability and build safer, more equitable communities.

 Anchored in its roots, alternative justice practices offer restorative and transformative potential to prevent, respond to, and address GBV, which often stems from colonial power structures.
 It is important to consider reimagining how we approach justice, grounding our work in decolonized practices, with the goal of creating a more just, healing, and transformative system for addressing GBV.

-This Virtual Forum will provide an opportunity to learn more about alternative justice practices within the context of GBV work in Canada.
-Diverse speakers will focus on the history and core principles of alternative justice practices and share the strategies, challenges and opportunities for advancing them within the GBV sector and movement.
-Speakers also will highlight existing and emerging alternative justice models to GBV that centre Indigenous, Black and racialized communities, offering practical tools and approaches that can be integrated into your everyday work supporting survivors, communities, and those who have done harm.
+This Virtual Forum provided an opportunity to learn more about alternative justice practices within the context of GBV work in Canada.
+Diverse speakers focused on the history and core principles of alternative justice practices and shared the strategies, challenges and opportunities for advancing them within the GBV sector and movement.
+Speakers also highlighted existing and emerging alternative justice models to GBV that centre Indigenous, Black and racialized communities, offering practical tools and approaches that can be integrated into your everyday work supporting survivors, communities, and those who have done harm.

-Individuals supporting those who experience GBV and working with those who have done harm will benefit from this Forum.
-Participants will also receive a Certificate of Participation for their Professional Development Portfolio.
+Individuals supporting those who experience GBV and working with those who have done harm benefited from this Forum.
+Participants also received a Certificate of Participation for their Professional Development Portfolio.

 Learning Objectives: